Donny-bla/segmentation-upsampler/README.md

 The software was developed in following environment:\
 Python version 3.9\
 MATLAB R2023b\
-To use a lateral version of Python, please check the compatibility using this link: https://www.mathworks.com/support/requirements/python-compatibility.html.
+Please check the compatibility of lateral Python versions using this link: https://www.mathworks.com/support/requirements/python-compatibility.html.

 Python package Installation:\